 is the most complete dictionary of the living English language.
 It also records the history of words and their first recorded occurrences in the language.

-Provides full text access to all Oxford Handbooks in the following three areas: Business & Management, Religion, Philosophy.
+Provides full text access to all Oxford Handbooks in the following six areas: Business & Management, Classical Studies, Linguistics, Religion, Philosophy, Psychology.

 This collection encompasses 26 our academic journals which includes both core religious and theological studies journals across a range of faiths and disciplines, as well as related humanities and social science titles in areas such as music, literature, and history